Vlad92msk/synapse/docs/en/create-synapse.md

 import { coreSynapseIDB } from '../core/core.synapse'

 export const userInfoSynapse = await createSynapse({
+  dependencies: [coreSynapseIDB], // Wait for coreSynapseIDB to initialize
   // Pass storage
   // This can be
   // 1 - Function that returns ready storage